thir13en/typescript-training/docs/typing.md

 Intersection types can be also achieved by interface extension, but there is a custom syntax for this one:
 `const name: Type1 & Type2`

+### Union types
+The syntax is as follows:
+`const name: Type1 | Type2`

+### Type Inference
+`Typescript` will try to infer your types on compile time whenever possible.
+This is known as type inference and it's one of the most powerful features of `typescript` since it allows you to leverage typing over a non-typed code.
+For example, if you assign a `number` value to a variable, typescript will infer the `number` nature of your variable.

 ### Type Guards
 We can make sure a certain type is used in a type that is a composition of several types such as Union Types, by a checking pattern named Type Guard